XRPLF/xrpl-dev-portal/content/concepts/tokens/authorized-trust-lines.md

 The Authorized Trust Lines feature enables issuers to create tokens that can only be held by accounts that the issuer specifically authorizes.
 This feature only applies to tokens, not XRP.

-To use the Authorized Trust Lines feature, enable the `RequireAuth` flag on your issuing account.
+To use the Authorized Trust Lines feature, enable the **Require Auth** flag on your issuing account.
 While the setting is enabled, other accounts can only hold tokens you issue if you have authorized those accounts' trust lines to your issuing account.

 You can authorize a trust line by sending a [TrustSet transaction][] from your issuing address, configuring the trust line between your account and the account to authorize.
 After you have authorized a trust line, you can never revoke that authorization.
 (You can, however, [freeze](freezes.html) that trust line if you need to.)

 The transaction to authorize a trust line must be signed by the issuing address, which unfortunately means an increased risk exposure for that address.

-**Caution:** You can only enable `RequireAuth` if your account has no trust lines and no Offers in the XRP Ledger, so you must decide whether or not to use it _before_ you start issuing tokens.
+**Caution:** You can only enable Require Auth if your account has no trust lines and no Offers in the XRP Ledger, so you must decide whether or not to use it _before_ you start issuing tokens.

 ## With Stablecoin Issuing